harris-ippp/harris-ippp.github.io/windows_install.md

 ![](img/w_geo_d.png?raw=true)

 *  Switch the packages to "Not installed."
 Then search for and check: geopandas, geopy, requests, and folium.
+Requests may already be installed.

 ![](img/w_geo_e.png?raw=true)

 *  After doing this, you should be able to switch to "Selected," and see all four packages.
+(Except of course, requests, if it was already installed.)

 ![](img/w_geo_f.png?raw=true)